Services

 Get an immediate, no cost consultation with our attorneys.
 We respect our clients’ time.

 We’re confident in our skills and ability to gain access to an estate.
-We’re paid from proceeds, so no deposit is needed.
+We’re paid from proceeds, a minimal deposit required to get started.

 Everything can be done electronically – Eliminating the need to travel.